 If you have gone grain-free, quinoa flakes work well in this dish, and need very little soaking.
 If you are eating gluten-free, Bob’s Red Mill Oats or Thrive Market both have excellent products.

 Oatmeal with the typical toppings of syrup and /or fruit has too much carbohydrate for me, but if I combine oats with eggs as with these pancakes and the satisfying fats contained in coconut oil and coconut milk, it will sustain me in the morning.

 When I first made these flourless pancakes, I used yogurt as the main liquid base.
 I soon decided that it was silly to mix all those wonderful probiotics into a batter, then kill them with the heat of cooking!
 I substituted coconut milk for the yogurt and the result is great.

 The first step in making this Flourless Baked Oatmeal is to soak the oats to allow them to thicken the batter.
 I mix in raisins at the same time so they can take up some of the liquid.
 The maple syrup is optional if you are aiming for more savory oatmeal.
 If you have made the pancakes, this batter will be drier than the pancake batter.

 Once the oats have soaked, stir in the lightly beaten eggs.
 Then stir in the spices and baking soda and powder.

 Grease the pan with MCT oil or coconut oil.
 MCT oil is a refined form of coconut oil that consists of medium-chain triglycerides.
 According to Healthline.com, it can help with weight management and is good for good gut bacteria.
 I had no idea it would be so great for preventing food from sticking to a pan!!

-Enjoy, and please leave a comment if you do!
+Enjoy, and please leave a comment if you make this recipe!

 Mix and allow to soak at least an hour: